-One, the fact that this one blood-and-guts staple of horror spawned sequels, a TV show, a series of comic books, video games, and an impending reboot/remake.
+One, the fact that this one blood-and-guts staple of horror spawned sequels, a TV show, a series of comic books, and video games.
 Diminishing returns are inevitable with almost every franchise, but Evil Dead as a whole has largely done well for itself.
 The movies are beloved by the fans and the TV show is one of the best in the genre of the 2010s.
 Unlike almost every other franchise you can think of, especially in the specific realm of horror, Evil Dead has yet to experience a serious misstep.

-So, the challenge then is ranking four very good movies against one another.
-Without a weak entry in the bunch, these films are running a very tight race for the best of the bunch.
+So, the challenge then is ranking five very good movies against one another.
+Without a weak entry in the bunch, these films are running a very tight race for the best out of of the all.
 Keep that in mind, as we start comparing these films to one another.
 If everything’s groovy, let’s rank some Evil Dead movies from worst to best.

 Evil Dead Ranked

 Evil Dead Rise exists in a weird place for any Evil Dead ranking.
 There’s certainly elements and references to the loose world and lore established by the last four films.
 There’s more gore than you generally see in the 2020s mainstream in this story about the Book of the Dead being discovered in an old bank vault beneath a crumbling, due-for-the-wrecking-ball high rise apartment building.
 Apparently nothing can stop young Danny (a very good Moran Davies) from letting an incantation loose into the world.